intel-retail/documentation/docs_src/use-cases/loss-prevention/getting_started.md

     make run-render-mode
     ```

- **User can directly run single make command that internally called all above command and run the Loss Prevention application.**
+    **NOTE:- User can directly run single make command that internally called all above command and run the Loss Prevention application.**

 5. Run Loss Prevention appliaction with single command.